AoxeTech/Aoxe.Serialization/README.md

 [![Build Status](https://dev.azure.com/Zaabee/Zaabee/_apis/build/status/Mutuduxf.Zaabee.Serializers?branchName=master)](https://dev.azure.com/Zaabee/Zaabee/_build/latest?definitionId=1&branchName=master)

 The wraps and extensions for serializers.
-This repository supply three layers (Serializer/Helper/Extensions) for every serializer.
 It is also the serializer provider for all Zaabee technology stacks.

 - Serializer
 Unified code style and provide lack of features.
-It behaves the same as the original serializer.
+The default enconding is UTF-8.
   - stream
     - sync
       - MemoryStream ToStream\<TValue\>(TValue? value)